Social Security Benefits for Veterans: Planning for Retirement

 How Will My Social Security Benefits be Impacted if I Choose to Keep Working?

-Another emerging trend is the sizeable portion of seniors who don’t want to quit working or want to work part-time as a way of staying more engaged or giving back to their community.
-This is a viable option, but you’ll need to plan for the fact that your benefits will be temporarily reduced by $1 for every $2 you earn over the stated earnings limit, which is $22,320 for 2024.1 This reduction only applies before you reach full retirement age, at which point the benefit is recalculated to adjust for the time when your benefits were reduced.
+Another emerging trend is the sizeable portion of seniors who don’t want to quit working or choose to work part-time to stay engaged or give back to their community.
+This is a viable option, but you’ll need to plan for a temporary reduction in benefits of $1 for every $2 you earn over the stated earnings limit, which is $23,400 for 20251 This reduction only applies before you reach full retirement age, at which point the benefit is recalculated to adjust for the time when your benefits were reduced.

 Build a Comprehensive Retirement Income Plan